01. The Field Clinic

 I am a beginner; is this too advanced for me?

-Beginners—and those returning to a lifelong passion—are warmly welcomed.
-Because every session is a private mentorship, the curriculum is calibrated to your specific pace and baseline.
-We specialize in dismantling technical hesitation to make room for the joy of discovery.
-Whether you are establishing foundational mechanics for the first time or refining a professional signature, we bridge the gap between your current practice and your creative intent.
+Mentorship is calibrated to your specific baseline.
+Whether you are establishing foundational mechanics or refining a professional signature, we bridge the gap between your current practice and your intended narrative by dismantling technical hesitation immediately.

 Do I need a professional camera or specific art supplies?